webappid/LazyCrud/README.md

 php artisan lazy:format --route=api
 ```

+If you got an error mysql gone away, you should restart your mysql.

 If you have any problem to use this package, please don't hesitate to drop me and email at dyan.galih@gmail.com or chat me directly @DyanGalih on Telegram